 1. Treatment of Invasive Species

 Even before excavation work occurs, the steps to remove invasive species begin.
 This is often done with herbicide treatment, controlled burning, or even mowing and trimming.
-Herbicide applications are the most common and should be performed in a manner that has the least environmental impact to native species.
+Herbicide applications are the most common and should be performed in a manner that has the least environmental impact on native species.

 When treating areas, minimizing any particle drift and off-target damage to local fauna and flora is essential.
 By utilizing tactics such as modifying spray droplet size and selecting nozzle tips appropriate for specific environmental factors such as wind speed, wind direction, temperature, and humidity, you drastically reduce damage to non-invasive plants.
 Also, consider posting public notices indicating areas of recent herbicide application, including information that clearly delineates the treatment area, the date of treatment, appropriate precautions to be taken, the date when re-entry is safe, and a phone number for additional information.